sematext/docs/docs/integration/linux-integration.md

 ![Infrastructure Processes](../images/monitoring/infra-processes.gif)

-Other reports give you insights about the currently installed [packages](https://sematext.com/docs/monitoring/inventory/).
+Other reports give you insights about machine-related information such as host, VM, or container properties, kernel versions, and installed packages.
+All these are part of [Inventory Monitoring](https://sematext.com/docs/monitoring/inventory/).

 ![Infrastructure Inventory](../images/monitoring/infra-inventory.gif)